Opsani VCTR - Vulnerability Scanner for Plesk

 - CVE ID: the vulnerability CVE (Common Vulnerabilities and Exposures) identifier.
 This is also a link to the operating system vendor’s security information for this particular vulnerability.
 Further information on CVEs can be found at the MITRE and NVD websites.

-- Severity: the vulnerability severity rating as assigned by Datagrid.
+- Severity: the vulnerability severity rating as assigned by Opsani.
 Please see the section on Evaluating Vulnerability Impact below for an overview of these ratings.

 - Description: the vulnerability description as published by the National Vulnerability Database, or, where this is unavailable, by the operating system vendor

 - Vector: the attack vector for the vulnerability;